ryleelyman/Site/_posts/2020-07-10-Two-Approaches-to-the-Cotangent-Space.md

 and we would still end up with a real vector space associated to every stalk.
-In some sense, this says that the only reason one never speaks of a (co)tangent space associated to a point in a general topological space is that there's no reason like Taylor's theorem for the space to be finite-dimensional!
+In some sense, this says that the only reason one never speaks of a (co)tangent space associated to a point in a general topological space is that there's no reason—like Taylor's theorem—for the space to be finite-dimensional!